 There are various forms of Tai Chi so it is important to choose an appropriate form with your older person.

 Would you like to deliver a strength and balance exercise program such as Otago, LiFE or Tai Chi for falls prevention to older adults living in the community?
-Click here to view upcoming Stay On Your Feet® training.
+Contact us to express your interest in attending an evidence-based falls prevention exercise program.

 Falls clinics - Falls Clinics are located at a number of hospitals throughout Perth.
 These clinics treat older people who have had a number of falls, one fall with a significant injury (e.g. broken bone), or are at high risk of falling due to problems with their balance, walking or medical conditions.